PyDrocsid/cogs/general/custom_commands/documentation.md

 ### `remove`

-The remove command is used to remove a custom command.
+The remove subcommand is used to remove a custom command.

 ```css
 .custom_commands [remove|r|del|d|-] <command>